pletzer/python-oop-novice/_episodes/04-decorators.md

 > The `*` and `**` here carry two meanings.
 In the definition `def
 > new_function(*args, **kwargs)`, they mean "take any positional
 > arguments and put them into a tuple called `args`, and take any
-> keyword arguments and put them into a dict called `kwargs`.
+> keyword arguments and put them into a dict called `kwargs`."
 In the
 > function call `function(*args, **kwargs)`, they mean "pass each
 > element of `args` as a separate argument, and pass each
-> element of the dict `kwargs` as a keyword argument.
+> element of the dict `kwargs` as a keyword argument."
 >
 > You can also write and use decorators that themselves accept
 > arguments by using a nested function definition, but we won't go